davebenson/doom4-walkthrough/README.md

 When done, jump down to a long walkway that goes almost the whole length of the bridge.
 There's a long gap that have been torn apart: you'll have to double-jump.

 ## Mission 5: The Far Side of the Bridge
 After the destroyed section of the bridge, look down and right to see ELITE GUARD 5.1 (SECRET 5.3) propped up against a wall.
 Jump down.
-Getting back up is slightly more difficult: jump across the gap them nearly vertically up a few ledges, looking for green lights (a yellow ledge for the last jump).
+Getting back up is slightly more difficult: jump across the gap to jump nearly vertically up a few ledges, looking for green lights (a yellow ledge for the last jump).

 Note:  You can get back, but it's not necessary and more difficult than jumping forward.